Karma-vibhanga, Deeds and their Results

 This unfinished panel again makes for difficulties of interpretation, but it appears that the person on the right is giving parasols to the people in front of him, who may be monastics.
 This is not mentioned in the paragraph here, though something similar is mentioned later in the text.
 But again it shows that the text the sculptors had in front of them differed from the Sanskrit text we now know.

-On the left we see a prince sitting with his two consorts and in front of them are a group of attendants, though the sculpting is not finished here.
-This is the result of his generosity.
+The result of his generosity is shown on the left, we see a prince sitting with his two consorts and in front of them are a group of attendants, though the sculpting is not finished here.

 42. Establishing Bodhicitta leads to being Distinguished